dwyl/phase-three/plan.md

 + Transparency on business development for all of our team
 + Central location where data can easily be entered as our business development efforts expand with [Services](#services) and [Training](#training) offerings
++ 50% of all charitable organisations we have spoken to have told us that their current CRM is not fit for purpose, we could easily begin to provide a solution to this problem if we desired

 > There are many 'small' enhancements we will be making to increase the effectiveness of our own workflow. **Each should be evaluated as a potential product.**